 The best places to live in Bucharest

-Expats living in the city centre have a greater access to Romanian culture and modern life, but living here tends to be more expensive and the demand for housing is generally higher.
+Newcomers living in the city centre have greater access to Romanian culture and modern life, but living here tends to be more expensive, and the demand for housing is generally higher.
 Conversely, expats who appreciate quiet neighbourhoods often find themselves in Bucharest's northern suburbs.

 Expats who want to be able to travel freely between home and the office while being able to access other sites of interest should consider areas that are well-connected to the metro network.
 Public transport in Bucharest is efficient and well-developed, giving expats various options.